m1-llie/m1-llie.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a master student at Tsinghua University, Beijing, China, advised by [Prof. Yu Jiang](https://sites.google.com/site/jiangyu198964/home).
 I am proud to be a member of the [Software System Security Assurance Group - WingTecher Lab](http://wingtecher.com/homeen).
-Previously, I received my bachelor's degree in Cybersecurity from Sichuan University, Chengdu, China.
+Previously, I received my bachelor's degree from Sichuan University, Chengdu, China.

 <!-- I am interested in the intersection of data, security and system, with a focus on program analysis, malware analysis and mitigation, data and privacy protection, fuzzing, and IoT security.  -->
 I am interested in the intersection of security, software systems, and data.
 To understand and mitigate evolving computer security threats, I work to design and develop practical tools to detect and defend against a wide range of vulnerabilities in software and systems, e.g., attack investigation (S&P Oakland'23, **ICSE'24**), detection (ICCCN'21, **IP&M 2022**, FSE'25-InSubmission), and defense (EMSOFT'22, **ISSTA'25-InSubmission**).